microsoft/language-server-protocol/indexFormat/specification.md

 let x: X;
 ```

 Running **Go to Definition** on `X` in `let x: X` will show a dialog that lets the user select between the two definitions of the `interface X`.
-The emitted JSON in this case looks like this:
+The emitted JSON, in this case, looks like this:

 ```typescript
 { id : 38, type: "vertex", label: "definitionResult" }